FAC-Technology/mouldController/README.md

 3. The list is of even length, and the first and last times are greater than the required cure time - the panel reached the right window, but may have left in between.
 This is noted in the results, when 'Monitor dac_X' is pressed.
-4. The list is of any non-zero length and first and last times are not greater than the required post cure time.
-In this case, the
+4. The list is of even length but does not span enough time - the algorithm searches until the beginnning of the time history.
+Tries again from beginning for the cure.